Lockheed Martin Missiles and Fire Control: History

 MFC became a Lockheed Martin business area on December 31, 2012, when the Lockheed Martin Electronic Systems business area was split into two new business areas: MFC and Mission Systems and Training (MST was later renamed Rotary and Mission Systems with the acquisition of Sikorsky).
 Prior to that, MFC was a business unit operating within the Electronic Systems business area.
 In 2012, the MFC business unit was a recipient of the Malcolm Baldrige National Quality Award.

 The Grand Prairie facility dates back to being a major component of the now defunct LTV Corporation, as LTV Aerospace and Defense with "Vought" Division names, and later became part of Loral as Loral Vought Systems, before Loral's merger with Lockheed Martin.

+On May 22, 2024, the unit was sanctioned by the Chinese government due to arms sales to Taiwan.